Intro-Sci-Comp-UIowa/biol-4386-course-project-ValerieIngalls/NHANES_Tinnitus_Metals_Spring23/README.md

 ![An example histogram](Analyses/Figures/histo_example.png)

-As you can see from this example, the goal is to create a plot with two histogram distributions on the same axis.
-On the x-axis will be level of serum copper (or zinc), while the y-axis will be density (preferable to a count y-axis because generalized sample size is in the millions).
-One of the distributions will be for the no chronic tinnitus group, while the other distribution will be for individuals with chronic tinnitus.
+As you can see from this example, the goal is to create a plot with multiple histogram distributions on the same axis.
+I will be making two figures with the same underlying design, the only difference being whether the figure is for copper or zinc.
+Due to  differences in normative serum levels of copper and zinc, it is likely impractical to measure both metals on the same figure.
+On the x-axis for each figure will be level of serum copper (or zinc), while the y-axis will be density (preferable to a count y-axis in  this case because our generalized sample size is in the millions).
+One of the distributions will be for the no tinnitus control group, one distribution will be for individuals with chronic problematic tinnitus, while a third distribution will be for individuals  with other tinnitus phenotypes (either acute or unproblematic).
 I will also add a vertical line at the clinical cutoff value for deficiency  in those metals.
-In this way, I will visualize the difference in zinc and/or copper in those with chronic tinnitus as opposed to those without chronic tinnitus, while simultaneously showing the proportion of individuals in each population who have a clinically significant deficiency in that metal.
+In this way, I will visualize the difference in zinc and/or copper in those with chronic problematic tinnitus compared to the control groups of those with no tinnitus and those with clinically non-significant tinnitus, while simultaneously showing the proportion of individuals in each population who have a deficiency in that metal.

 ## Materials and Methods

-This is a large-sample epidemiological study using data from the NHANES, a nationally representation health survey that makes use of both questionnaires and physical examination to gather a robust set of health data.
+This is a large-sample epidemiological study using data from the National Health and Nutrition Examination Survery (NHANES). , a nationally representation health survey that makes use of both questionnaires and physical examination to gather a robust set of health data.
 The NHANES also utilizes a complex stratified survey design in order to increase its representativeness.
 To summarize that survey design: